uccser/cs-unplugged/csunplugged/topics/content/en/data-structures-for-searching/unit-plan/lessons/binary-search-trees.md

 Have students create a new tree where you give them numbers in ascending order (e.g. 2, 12, 21, 23, 41, 45...), instead of random order.
 For example, below is a tree where we've added the numbers 5, 10, 15 and so on; as a result, every branch is a right branch.
 It works, but if we keep getting new numbers to add in increasing order, they will form a long chain of right branches, and it is slow to find things in it.
-As students add numbers like 50, 55, 60, and so on, and they will see that it gets to be a long way from the root to a leaf.
+As students add numbers like 50, 55, 60, and so on, they will see that it gets to be a long way from the root to a leaf.
 Luckily it’s usual for data to arrive in a random order, and you don't get these patterns.
 The paradox about binary search trees is that they perform the worst when you give them ordered information, and are much better when it's random!
 In practice this situation can be avoided easily using some simple changes to the algorithm for adding nodes.